-My research interests lie in understanding, through the lens of the history of philosophy, how the world metaphysically is and how it is that we, as living beings, navigate and psychologically experience it.
-In addition to my dissertation, my current work focuses on issues regarding perception (especially visual perception), memory, and consciousness in the writings of figures in the early modern period such as Descartes, Henry More, Anne Conway, and Samuel Clarke.
-I have also done work in ancient and medieval philosophy, on figures such as Plato, Aristotle, Chrysippus, and Aquinas.
+My current research in early modern philosophy focuses on arguments for, and defences of, substance dualism, the relation of consciousness to the mind, and accounts of individual mental states and faculties.
+I have explored these themes in the writings of figures such as Descartes, Henry More, Anne Conway, Samuel Clarke, and Émilie Du Châtelet.
+I have also done work in ancient and medieval philosophy on figures such as Plato, Aristotle, Chrysippus, and Aquinas.
 My published work has appeared in journals such as British Journal for the History of Philosophy, Apeiron, and Ancient Philosophy.
-Details about my publications (including articles currently under review) can be found here and details about my current research projects can be found here.
+Details about my publications can be found here and details about my current research projects (including my dissertation) can be found here.

-While at the University of Michigan, I have designed and taught courses on ‘The Self’ and ‘Love, Loving, and Loss’.
-I have also served as a Graduate Student Instructional Consultant (GSIC), for the University’s Centre for Research on Learning and Teaching, where I provide guidance for other graduate student instructors and help promote excellence in their teaching.
+While at the University of Michigan, I have designed and taught courses on both ‘The Self’ and on ‘Love, Loving, and Loss’.
+I have also served as a Graduate Student Instructional Consultant (GSIC), for the University’s Centre for Research on Learning and Teaching, where I provided guidance for other graduate student instructors and help promote excellence in their teaching.
 For further details on my teaching interests and experience, see here.

 I hold an undergraduate degree in philosophy from the University of Notre Dame and have also earned a master’s degree in ancient philosophy at Hertford College, University of Oxford, where I was the recipient of the Hertford Senior Scholarship.
-Further, while at the University of Michigan, I have completed the Cognitive Science Graduate Certificate, supplementing my work in the history of philosophy of mind with contemporary work in the field.
+Further, while at the University of Michigan, I have completed the Cognitive Science Graduate Certificate, supplementing my work in the history of the philosophy of mind with contemporary work in the field.

 Please find my CV here.